liartem/mlops-zoomcamp/final_project/README.md

 Project
 <h1> Project description</h1>

-This is the implementation of final project for the course mlops-zoomcamp from DataTalksClub https://github.com/DataTalksClub/mlops-zoomcamp.
+This is the implementation of final project for the course mlops-zoomcamp from DataTalksClub https://github.com/DataTalksClub/mlops-zoomcamp. \
-The project provides the online service for the prediction of customers intention to buy a car.
+The project provides the **online service** for the prediction of customers intention to buy a car.
 The dataset has been taken from kaggle: https://www.kaggle.com/code/ehetshamshaukat/car-purchase-decision-analysis-and-model/data.
+The given input features for the model are Gender, Age and AnnualSalary.
+In responce service give a prediction for a particular customer, whether he is intended to buy a car (1) or not (0). \
-The main focus of the project is to make a **production** service with experiment tracking, pipeline automation, observability rather than building "the best" model for prediction.
+The main focus of the project is to make a **production** service with experiment tracking, pipeline automation, observability rather than building "the best" model for prediction. \

+<h1> Technical details</h1>
+The project is implemented on Ubuntu 22.04 on Amazon AWS.
+The described steps for reproducbility are based on specific AWS configuration and may be different based on the production platform (GCP, Azure, locally, and so on).
+The instruction about reproducibility of a project can be found in how_to_reproduce.md file \
+This repository has 2 folders: *src* and *data*.
+The folder *data* contains the whole dataset for the given service.
+Due to the small size of dataset, it is located directly in git.
+In the folder *src* the man source code is provided with various configuration files for docker  and existing databases. \

+Mlflow is used as a main instrument for experiment tracking and model registry.
+The results of experiment are saved to the final_project.db in src folder.
+Also, the model registry is used for registering and the changing the stage of the models. \

+Prefect has been used as a main workflow orchestrator in this project.
+The training pipeline is automated and can be deployed with different time intervals. \

+The observability of the service is provided by combination of Grafana, Prometheus and Evidently.
+Is has information about the possible data drift, categorical target drift and should provide report for classification performance. \

 Run mlflow:
 mlflow ui --backend-store-uri sqlite:///final_project.db